 Deploy add-ins in the Microsoft 365 admin center

 Office Add-ins help you personalize your documents and streamline the way you access information on the web (see Start using your Office Add-in).
 As an admin, you can deploy Office Add-ins for the users in your organization by using the Centralized Deployment feature in the Microsoft 365 admin center.
-Centralized Deployment is the recommended and most feature-rich way for most admins to deploy add-ins to users and groups within an organization.

 For more information on how to determine if your organization can support Centralized Deployment, see Determine if Centralized Deployment of add-ins works for your organization.